kovart/forta-token-impersonation-agent/README.md

 ## Alerts

 - IMPERSONATED-TOKEN-DEPLOYMENT

-  - Fired when someone deployed an impersonating token with a similar symbol, name and interface
+  - Fired when someone deployed an impersonating token
-  - Severity is:
+  - Severity is always "medium"
-    - "high" when the token impersonates a popular token
-    - "medium" when the token impersonates a regular token
   - Type is always set to "suspicious"
+  - Metadata:
+    - `newTokenSymbol`: symbol of the deployed token
+    - `newTokenName`: name of the deployed token
+    - `oldTokenSymbol`: symbol of the original token
+    - `oldTokenName`: name of the original token
+    - `newTokenDeployer`: address that deployed a contract that impersonates another token
+    - `newTokenContract`: address of the contract that impersonates another token
+    - `oldTokenDeployer`: address that deployed the original token
+    - `oldTokenContract`: address of the original token contract

+- IMPERSONATED-TOKEN-DEPLOYMENT-POPULAR
+  - Fired when someone deployed a contract that impersonates a popular token
+  - Severity is always "high"
+  - Type is always set to "suspicious"
+  - Metadata:
+    - `newTokenSymbol`: symbol of the deployed token
+    - `newTokenName`: name of the deployed token
+    - `oldTokenSymbol`: symbol of the original token
+    - `oldTokenName`: name of the original token
+    - `newTokenDeployer`: address that deployed a contract that impersonates another token
+    - `newTokenContract`: address of the contract that impersonates another token
+    - `oldTokenDeployer`: address that deployed the original token
+    - `oldTokenContract`: address of the original token contract

 ## Test Data